Astral1119/sheets-wiki-data/docs/Boolean.md

   - datatype
 ---

-[Booleans](https://en.wikipedia.org/wiki/Boolean_data_type) can only ever be `TRUE` or `FALSE`.
-They are key to logic within formulae.
+[Booleans](https://en.wikipedia.org/wiki/Boolean_data_type) represent logical values that can only be `TRUE` or `FALSE`.
+They are fundamental to conditional logic in Google Sheets formulas.

-Other data types are capable of emulating Booleans under the right conditions.
-We call these values [‘truthy’ and ‘falsy,’](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) as although they are not true Booleans, they function similarly.

-When used in mathematical operations, Booleans will turn into numbers—`TRUE` becomes `1`, `FALSE` becomes `0`.
-When used in string operations, Booleans will simply turn into text versions of themselves (i.e. `TRUE` becomes `“TRUE”`).
+Other data types can behave like Booleans in certain contexts.
+Such values are known as ["truthy" and "falsy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+While not genuine Booleans, these values can be [[Type coercion|coerced]] to logical equivalents.

+When Booleans participate in mathematical operations, they are automatically converted to numbers:
+- `TRUE` becomes `1`
+- `FALSE` becomes `0`

+When used in text operations, Booleans convert to their string representations:
+- `TRUE` becomes `"TRUE"`
+- `FALSE` becomes `"FALSE"`

+For a complete reference of how Sheets coerces types, see [[Type Coercion]].

-Checkboxes will correspond with Boolean values by default.
+In Google Sheets, checkboxes correspond directly to Boolean values by default—checked for `TRUE`, and unchecked for `FALSE`.